RoCoBo44/Wiggle-GAN/README.md

 <img src="/git_images/Architectures/general_solution.png" />

 To achieve greater results we implemented a Wasserstein Generative Adversarial Network (WGAN) with Consistency Regularization (CR) and a L1 loss between the false image and expected one.
-The final loss can be seen in the image below:
+The final loss function can be seen in the image below:

 <img src="/git_images/Losses/big_loss.png" />